bhatpmk/weblogic-car-booking/weblogic-car-booking/README.md

 ## Introduction

-his example is derived from [Quarkus-LangChain4j](https://github.com/jefrajames/car-booking) example used to illustrate talk at [JChateau 2024](https://www.jchateau.org).
+This example is derived from [Quarkus-LangChain4j](https://github.com/jefrajames/car-booking) example used to illustrate talk at [JChateau 2024](https://www.jchateau.org).

 It is based on a simplified car booking application inspired from the [Java meets AI](https://www.youtube.com/watch?v=BD1MSLbs9KE) talk from [Lize Raes](https://www.linkedin.com/in/lize-raes-a8a34110/) at Devoxx Belgium 2023 with additional work from [Jean-François James](http://jefrajames.fr/).
 The original demo is from [Dmytro Liubarskyi](https://www.linkedin.com/in/dmytro-liubarskyi/).
 The car booking company is called "Miles of Smiles" and the application exposes two AI services: